 Dinner (430 calories)

-The next time someone asks you what is clean eating; don’t reply them with words only – show them!
-Let them see exactly what clean foods are — from your kitchen cabinet and your refrigerator.
+The next time someone asks you what is clean eating; don’t reply with words only–show them!
+Let them see exactly what clean foods are—from your grocery store list to your kitchen cabinet and your refrigerator.

-Also, remember to constantly remind yourself of why you’re doing this and take it one day at a time.
+Also, remember to constantly remind yourself of why you’re doing this, and take it one day at a time.
 At the beginning of this clean eating journey, the road might seem rough.
-But as you persist, it’ll get easier, I promise.
+However, as you persist, it’ll get easier.
 In the end, a slim body and a long healthy life will be your reward.